Social Work & the Criminal Legal System

 Email: maiphivn@yahoo.com

-I am interested in crime and delinquency, and have been studied violent behaviours for years, mostly students’ violent conducts including bullying at school, and domestic violence.
-I am working to find a way to establish the presence of social work in justice system in Vietnam, firstly for juvenile justice.
+I am interested in crime and delinquency, and have been studying violent behaviors for many years, mostly students’ violent conducts including bullying at school and domestic violence.
+I am working to find a way to establish the presence of social work in justice in Vietnam, firstly for juvenile justice.

 Eyitayo Onifade, Clark Atlanta University